 AD- This is a sponsored post.
 All thoughts and opinions remain my own.

-At this time of year, many students will be considering what they want to do after they finish University.
-While I finished University during a pandemic, I still had the same gnawing panic about life after graduation!
+Although I finished University during a pandemic, I still had the same gnawing panic about life after graduation.

 This wasn’t helped by other people having such a clear idea of what they wanted to do after University, and many of my friends and peers had their plans all sorted.

-I’ve put together a few ideas, to start you thinking about what you might like to do after University finishes.
+I’ve put together a few ideas, to start you thinking about what you might like to do after graduation.
 There’s no pressure to decide what you want to do- but I hope this post can get you thinking about a few ideas.

-I’m definitely not telling you what you SHOULD do after you’ve finished University, but what you COULD do, including a few fun ideas and ways to further your education or career at this important time.
+I’m definitely not telling you what you should do after you’ve finished University, but what you could do, including a few fun ways to further your education, career and personal growth at this important time.

 I have put this option first, as this is what the majority of my friends chose to do- and it is one of the most common things to do after graduation.

-There’s a joke about students doing a Master’s course because they panic about what to do next- but for many people this is the next step that they want to take in their education.
+There’s a joke about students only applying for a Master’s because they panic about what to do next- but for many people this is the next step they want to take in their education.

 2. Take your time

-Everyone is doing their own thing at this time- and you might feel pressure to get your dream job straight away.
-However, taking your time means you’ll actually be able to find something you really want to do!
+Everyone is doing their own thing at this time- and you might feel pressure to get your dream job straight out of University.

 3. Get a job

-If you’re unsure what you want to do after graduation, a great way to get the ball rolling is to get a job- any job.
+If you’re unsure what you want to do after graduation, a great way to get the ball rolling is to get a job.

 4. Decide where you want to live

-After you finish University, you might feel like there’s nothing out there for you- or you might feel like there are too many opportunities to choose from.
-Apply for everything that takes your fancy.
+After you finish University, you might feel like there’s nothing out there for you- but that’s just not true!

 You never know when you might drop on something you love.
 I applied for so many jobs that I didn’t get, and a few that I did get!
 It’s all about persevering until you find a job you love.

 6. Approach your University for help

-Most Universities have a careers department, and when you’re finishing University you could try reaching out to them for support.
-This might mean a one-on-one talk with someone in your department, or accessing resources online from your University.
+This might mean a one-on-one talk with someone in your department or accessing resources online from your University.

-You can also access Academic Evaluation Services if you need help understanding the education system, and this service can provide you with all the advice and support you need when finishing University.
+You can also access Academic Evaluation Services if you need help understanding the education system.
+This service can provide you with all the advice and support you need when finishing University.

 7. Pursue a new hobby

-After you’ve finished University, you might feel a lack of mental stimulation- and this can be rectified by pursing something that interest you.
+After you’ve finished University, you might feel a lack of mental stimulation- and this can be rectified by pursing something that interests you.

 This is an incredible time in your life, and even if you don’t know what you want to do after you finish University, it’s important to celebrate your achievements!

-Are you currently thinking about what you want to do after University?
+Are you currently thinking about what do after University?
 Do you have any ideas for things to do after you’ve finished University?
-What do you think of my ideas for after graduation?
+Did you know what you wanted to do after you finished University?

 Let me know all your thoughts 🙂